yuasabe/yuasabe.github.io/index.md

 ## Yu Asabe | 浅部 佑

-**Yu ASABE** is a junior student at the Department of Information and Communication Engineering, Faculty of Engineering in the University of Tokyo.
+**Yu ASABE** is a senior student at the Department of Information and Communication Engineering, Faculty of Engineering in the University of Tokyo.
+He is a member of the [Esaki & Ochiai Laboratory](http://www.hongo.wide.ad.jp/index.html), which focuses on network architecture and cyber security.

 ### Projects
 - E-commerce for influencer shops.
 Recosho.
 [Parchie Inc.](https://parchie.jp]).
 From 2019.9.